wikimedia/mediawiki-extensions-ImportUsers/README.md

 # ImportUsers

-The ImportUsers extension to MediaWIki allows Allows to import users in bulk from a UTF-8 encoded CSV file.
+The ImportUsers extension to MediaWiki allows to import users in bulk from a UTF-8 encoded CSV file.

 ## Installation
 1. Obtain the code from [GitHub](https://github.com/kghbln/ImportUsers)